T

 Packing highlights

-• Comfortable walking shoes
+• Comfortable walking shoes (essential for uneven terrain)

-• Modest clothing (shoulders and knees covered)
+• Modest clothing (shoulders and knees covered for religious sites)

 • Reusable water bottle

-• Scarf or shawl (for religious sites)
+• Scarf or shawl (for women, useful for covering head/shoulders)

 Save your Jerusalem trip